A7med23/obsidian-sync/Minecraft/ATM9.md

 - [ ] Make angel wand with infinity wand
 - [ ] Build the mob farm for apotheosis gear in the end
 - [ ] process the ores with mechanical squeezer then hammer them down then smelt them for 6x ore production
+- [ ] setup a builder at base and make it look for dimensional shard o

 - [ ] get to twilight forest, set up a manual killing farm till u get the twilight gem.
 - [ ] Use that tk get the goblin to automate the gem dust thing